limuloo/MIGC/README.md

 - [x] WebUI
 - [x] Colab Demo
 - [ ] Pretrained Weights on SD1.5, SD2, SDXL (Note that MIGC_SD14.ckpt can be used directly for the SD1.5 model.)
-- [ ] The training code will be released before May 2024
 <a id="Gallery"></a>
 ## Gallery
 ![attr_control](figures/attr_control.png)